 We recommend you investigate the local conditions, laws, political landscape, and culture of Pakistan before you arrive.
 The Department of State provides Country Specific Information for every country of the world about various issues, including the health conditions, crime, unusual currency or entry requirements, and any areas of instability.

 Staying in Touch on Your Trip

 When traveling to Pakistan, we encourage you to enroll with the Department of State.
 Enrollment makes it possible to contact you if necessary.
 Whether there is a family emergency in the United States or a crisis in Pakistan, enrollment assists the U.S. Embassy in reaching you.

 Enrollment is free and can be done online via the Smart Traveler Enrollment Program (STEP).

 - After Adoption

 What does Pakistan require of the adoptive parents after the adoption?

 The Family Law Court may ask the adoptive parents to bring the child back to Pakistan upon request.
-If this happens, the adoptive parents will need to weigh the child’s welfare and safety with complying with the Court’s request.
 Please consult with your lawyer for further information.